pfren1998/SELINA/docs/source/prepare.md

 conda activate Selina
 ```

-Then you can install Selina using the following command
+Then you can install SELINA using the following command(All the dependency packages will be installed simultaneously)

 ```
-conda install -c pfren selina
+conda install -c pfren selina -c conda-forge -c r
 ```

 ## Prepare data